-Every candidate wants to come across as a team player during a job interview.
-Because that is what every employer is looking for- someone who fits in well with the rest of the team.
+Every job seeker wants to come across as a team player during a job interview.
+Because that is what every employer is looking for.
+Someone who fits in well with the rest of the team.
 But what about being asked to do someone else’s work?

 However, while it is nice to be collegial, it is wrong to take the blame all the time for something one did not do.
 It’s fine to absorb some of the responsibility, but also to point to all the facts, without pointing the finger at anyone.